Max Schreck: Personal life

 Schreck was married to actress Fanny Normann, who appeared in a few films, often credited as Fanny Schreck.
 One of Schreck's contemporaries recalled that he was a loner with an unusual sense of humour and skill in playing grotesque characters.
-He also reported that he lived in "a remote and incorporeal world" and that he often spent time walking through forests.

-There were rumours at the time of Nosferatu and for many years afterwards that Schreck did not actually exist and was a pseudonym for the well-known actor Alfred Abel.
+He also reported that Schreck lived in "a remote and incorporeal world" and that he often spent time walking through forests.
+There were rumours at the time of Nosferatu and for many years afterwards that Schreck did not actually exist, and was instead a pseudonym for the well-known actor Alfred Abel.

-Schreck did not engage in party politics, but starred in the anti-fascist cabaret Die Pfeffermühle by Erika Mann.
-It began playing in January 1933 and was shut down by the newly formed Nazi government, two months later.
+In January 1933, just as Adolf Hitler and the Nazi Party were swept into power, Schreck performed in Die Pfeffermühle ("The Peppermill"), an openly anti-fascist cabaret run by Erika Mann and other left-leaning artists in Munich.
+The show was shut down by the Nazi authorities after only two months.
+Schreck was not involved in party politics and never joined the Nazi Party.
+His pre-1933 circle included Bertolt Brecht, Max Reinhardt, and other progressive or Jewish theater figures, many of whom who were forced into exile or would later perish during the Holocaust.
+After 1933, his film roles shrank dramatically, probably because of both his associations with left-leaning figures and his reputation for a "difficult" personality, but he kept working on stage in Munich until the night before he died.

 Death

 On 19 February 1936, Schreck had just played The Grand Inquisitor in the play Don Carlos, standing in for Will Dohm.
-That evening, he felt unwell, and the doctor sent him to the hospital where he died early the next morning of a heart attack.
+That evening, he felt unwell, and the doctor sent him to the hospital, where he died early the next morning of a heart attack.
 His obituary especially praised his lead role performance in Molière's play The Miser.
 He was buried on 14 March 1936 at Wilmersdorfer Waldfriedhof Stahnsdorf in Brandenburg.